f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

 **Application 1 - Basic Proxy for Juice Shop**

-1. In a new Firefox tab, enter **nginx.f5.demos.com**, which is the hostname of the NGINX server.
+1. In a new Firefox tab, enter **nginx.f5demos.com**, which is the hostname of the NGINX server.

-   You will see a generic page.
-NGINX (**nginx.f5.demos.com**) has not been configured to proxy traffic to any of our applications.
+You will see a generic **Welcome to NGINX** page.
+NGINX (**nginx.f5demos.com**) has not been configured to proxy traffic to any of our applications, and it is configured as a basic web server by       default.

 2. In the left navigation, click **Templates**.